-The State of Indiana has averaged eight in the nation with the highest Commercial Motor Vehicle (CMV) fatalities.
+The State of Indiana has averaged eighth in the nation with the highest Commercial Motor Vehicle (CMV) fatalities.
 An analysis of Indiana's crash records on Commercial vehicles was conducted, using the Indiana State Police Crash Records system (named ARIES).
-A query of all crashes involving a commercial motor vehicle (CMV) and at least one injury or more was made for years 2012 through 2016.
-While looking for where the CMV crashes were occurring, it was determined that the crashes are spread throughout the entire state of Indiana, but there also has been a few corridors that have been identified.
+A query of all crashes involving a commercial motor vehicle (CMV) and at least one injury or more was made for years FFY 2013 through FFY 2017.
+While looking for where the CMV crashes were occurring, it was determined that the crashes are spread throughout the entire state of Indiana, but there also has been a few corridors that have been identified, which are Marion and Lake Counties.
 One element that was most significant was the breakdown of the Roadway Classification (see graph below labeled Number of CMV Crashes by Roadway Classification).
 This breakdown indicates that although the interstate accounts for a slightly higher percentage, each year as a stand-alone category, it is no way an amount that would justify only a concentration on those roadways.
 In fact the combination of US Routes, State Roads and City/Local Roads account for the majority of the CMV crashes.
-Furthermore, the crash data indicates that the Rural vs. Urban area are nearly equal with a slight majority of these crashes occurring in the Urban areas (see graph below labeled CMV Injury Crashes Rural vs. Urban).
+Furthermore, the crash data indicates that the Rural vs. Urban ares are nearly equal with a slight majority of these crashes occurring in the Urban areas (see graph below labeled CMV Injury Crashes Rural vs. Urban).
+When defining if a crash is in a Rural or Urban setting, it is up to the officer investigating the crash to make that determination.
+One way to determine if a crash was located in a urban setting is if the crash had occurred within the corporate city/town limits.